MatMechLab/AsFem/README.md

 ```

 # Discussion & bug report
-If you are interested in AsFem or have any questions, just feel free to send me an email [Mail2Me](mailto:walkandthinker@gmail.com) or join the QQ group for more discussion.
+If you are interested in AsFem or have any questions, just feel free to send me an email [Mail2Me](mailto:walkandthinker@gmail.com) or join the QQ group for more discussion .
 ```
 QQ group: 879908352
 ```